shotaronowhere/proof-of-humanity-origin-constitution/consitution.md

 ## b) Constitution Check Phase

-HIPs in the constitutional check phase must pass an optimistic period as a submission to a Kleros Curate list of constitutional HIPs.
+HIPs in the constitutional check phase must pass an optimistic period as a submission to a Kleros Curate list of constitutional HIPs with the same deposit required as the Kleros Governor.
 If accepted, the HIP is considered constitutional and passes to the final binding phase.

 ## c) Final Binding Phase

 In the interests of broad consensus, all HIPs in a binding final phase must pass a vote with a minimum ⅔  voting threshold, and all constitutional amendment HIPs must pass with a minimum ¾ voting threshold.
+HIPs which pass the voting threshold and require on-chain execution shall be submitted to the Kleros Governor with an initial base deposit of 4 eth.

 Any constitutional amendments which pass the final binding phase will reset all final binding and constitution check phase HIPs to restart the constitution check phase with the updated constitution.